 pointing to streaming reform and to national negotiated sector agreements as the way forward, in contrast to the Belgian copyright rules

 adopted in June 2022 which include “equitable remuneration” provisions.
 As we explain in this statement, IMPALA is fully supportive of the full performer package in the Directive but does not agree with grafting on additional rights such as “equitable remuneration”.

-Commenting on the question of equity in streaming reform in IMPALA’s annual equity, diversity and inclusion report from October 2022 entitled “Cutting the digital pie – what is equitable
+Commenting on the question of equity in streaming reform in a section of IMPALA’s annual equity, diversity and inclusion report from October 2022 entitled “Cutting the digital pie – what is equitable

 The results from a study in the UK done by economic experts Will Page and David Safir for AIM and co-funded by IMPALA are also interesting.
 The study focusses on the Artist Growth Model (a proposal put forward by AIM, which is also one of the suggested approaches in IMPALA’s streaming plan

 ).
 The authors summarised their conclusions on impact of this model alongside the status quo and the likely impact of equitable remuneration in the table below.

 They concluded that equitable remuneration would lead to:

 - Significant upside for DSPs with less value flowing through the industry and to artists

 - Increased administration costs to be borne by industry – and ultimately artists

 - A decrease in investment in artists – and particularly new artists